-The doors leading out are locked and require a DC 20 pick lock check to open.
+The doors leading out are locked.

 There is a giant taiko drum in the room.
-Striking it with the nearby mallet will shake the very ground they stand on.
-The sounding of the drums have multiple effects:
+Striking it with the nearby mallet shakes the very ground, although it makes only a muted thud.
+The sounding of the drum has multiple effects: